-Since 2008, Heather Steans has represented the 7th Senate District of the State of Illinois.
-She currently chairs the Appropriations I Committee and the Special Committee on Oversight of Medicaid Managed Care, she vice chairs the Appropriations II Committee and serves on the Executive, Environmental and Conservation, Government Reform and Human Services Committees.
+From 2008 – 2021, Heather Steans represented the 7th Senate District of the State of Illinois.
+She was the chair the Appropriations I Committee and the Special Committee on Oversight of Medicaid Managed Care, she vice chaired the Appropriations II Committee and served on the Executive, Environmental and Conservation, Government Reform and Human Services Committees.

 Senator Steans has been a leader in the effort to legalize cannabis in Illinois, resulting in landmark legislation prioritizing equity and criminal justice reform.
 She has also been a champion for LGBTQ equality, passing the Religious Freedom and Marriage Fairness Act to make marriage equality the law for all Illinois residents.
 Additionally, she was the Senate Sponsor for House Bill 40, protecting women’s reproductive rights in Illinois.